Consulate General of India

 Bilateral Trade

-13. Hong Kong was India’s 12th largest export market destination (after USA, UAE, China, Bangladesh, Netherlands and Singapore) in FY 2022-23 The value of exports of goods from India to Hong Kong decreased by 9.94% over a year earlier to $9.89billion.
-On the other hand, Hong Kong was also the the 11th largest import destination (after China, UAE, USA, Saudi Arabia, Iraq, Switzerland).
-The value of imports of goods from Hong Kong to India decreased by 4.3% over a year earlier to $18.27 billion.
-India-Hong Kong bilateral trade was US$ 28.166 billion in FY 2022-23, registering a decrease of 6.3%.
-The balance of trade during this period was in Hong Kong’s favour amounting to US$ 8.3 billion.
+13. Hong Kong was India's 12th largest export market destination in FY 2023-2024.
+The value of exports of goods from India to Hong Kong decreased by 16.67% over a year earlier to $8.24 billion.
+On the other hand, Hong Kong was also the 11th largest import destination of India.
+The value of goods imported from Hong Kong increased by 11.89% over a year earlier to $20.44 billion.
+India-Hong Kong bilateral trade was US$ 28.692 billion in FY 2023-2024, registering an increase of 1.86%.
+The trade balance during this period was in Hong Kong's favour amounting to US$ 12.2 billion.

 14. Indian exports to Hong Kong primarily include Gems & Jewellery, Iron & Steel, Electrical Machinery, Meat & Edible Meat, Machinery, Mineral fuels, Fish & Crustaceans, Raw Hides & Skins, Optical & Medical Instruments and Pharmaceutical products etc. while Indian imports from Hong Kong include Electrical Machinery, Gems & Jewellery Machinery, Optical & medical instruments, Plastic & articles thereof, Organic Chemicals etc.